Skip to main content

 Credible Service Panel

 The Credible Service Panel shows your organization’s structure.
-Find it at the bottom of the Explorer view (Cmd+Shift+E on Mac, Ctrl+Shift+E on Windows/Linux): VS Code Service Panel Here you can view:
+Find it at the bottom of the Explorer view (Cmd+Shift+E on Mac, Ctrl+Shift+E on Windows/Linux): Credible Service Panel in Cursor Here you can view:

 • Projects: Logical groupings of related packages and connections